This is a draft for the book chapter

 3.4.3 ReproduceA critter can reproduce when it has at least adequate supplies of both essential resources.
 It reproduces by dividing in two.
 Each of the offspring gets half of each of the parent’s resources.
 One of the critters retains the memory accumulated by the parent, the other starts new with an empty memory.

 3.5 MemoryThe critter remembers every previous instance in which it discovered a resource.
 For each such instance it remembers whether the resource was water or sugar, the time (the computer cycle number), and the X,Y location.
-It also remembers whether some of that resource was still there when the critter departed; that is it remembers if it did not consume all that it found.
+It also remembers whether some of that resource was still there when the critter departed, presuming, of course, it did not consume all that it found.

 3.6 Thinking or Calculating CapacityThe critter “thinks” following rules such as these.